harumuki/gyorgy.fleischmann.hu/_posts/2018-10-15-Dido-Take_My_Hand.md

 <div id="lyrics"><div class="lyricsheader" style=""><p><center><b>Dido</b>: Take My Hand</center></p></div>

 <center><pre>
-Touch my skin,and tell me what you're thinking
+Touch my skin, and tell me what you're thinking
 Take my hand and show me where we're going
 Lie down next to me, look into my eyes and tell me, oh tell me what you're seeing So sit on top of the world and tell me how you're feeling